Shearless bifurcations in particle transport for reversed shear tokamaks: Conclusions

 \section{Conclusions}

-Shearless transport barriers have been identified leading to a reduction in the radial transport fluxes and a better confinement in tokamaks.
-In this paper, we used a theoretical model describing the ${\bf E}\times{\bf B}$ drift motion of the guiding centers under the influence of three profiles that have been specified in advance, following experimental evidences: the safety factor radial profile, the average radial electric field profile, and the toroidal velocity profiles.
-All these profiles are non-monotonic and thus present some kind of reversed shear, the combined effect of them being the key ingredient in our model.
+Shearless transport barriers have been identified in a theoretical model describing the $\mathbf{E}\times\mathbf{B}$ drift motion of the guiding centres.
+These barriers may be one of the mechanisms that hide behind certain improved scenarios observed in tokamaks with nonmonotonic plasma profiles.
+Three profiles have been specified in advance, following experimental evidences: the safety factor radial profile, the average radial electric field profile, and the toroidal velocity profiles.
+Excepting toroidal velocity, those profiles are nonmonotonic and thus present some kind of reversed shear, the combined effect of them being the key ingredient in our model.

-The equilibrium configuration characterized by these non-monotonic profiles is perturbed by the influence of electrostatic fluctuations with a dominant mode, whose amplitude was also determined from experimental results in TCABR tokamak.
+The equilibrium configuration characterized by these nonmonotonic profiles is perturbed by the influence of electrostatic fluctuations with a dominant mode, whose amplitude was also determined from experimental results in TCABR tokamak.
 Our results follow by numerical integration of the drift motion equations taking into account the reversed shear profiles as well as the electrostatic fluctuation field.
 Since the motion equations were expressed in action-angle variables, the drift motion has a Hamiltonian form, and the Poincaré sections (taken at integer multiples of the dominant mode of the perturbation period) are actually area-preserving maps of a non-integrable system.

-Since the radial profiles used are non-monotonic, this is a non-twist system, hence some novel features are expected with respect to models using monotonic profiles.
+Since the radial profiles used are nonmonotonic, this is a nontwist system, hence some novel features are expected with respect to models using monotonic profiles.
 One of them is the existence of shearless curves, located at extrema of the rotation number profiles (in action space, which is essentially the radial direction).

 The main result of our work was the discovery of multiple shearless curves, when one of the system parameters (namely the safety factor at the plasma edge) is varied in specified intervals.
-These intervals comprise the neighborhood of $q_a = 3$ equilibrium magnetic surface, and thus are of physical interest, since many tokamaks (including TCABR) operate at that range.
+These intervals comprise the neighbourhood of $q_a = 3$ equilibrium magnetic surface, and thus are of physical interest, since many tokamaks (including TCABR) operate at that range.
+Such multiple shearless curves can appear and disappear due to shearless bifurcations, since they occur after (or before) the control parameter passes through critical values.